 What’s Different about an EV Transmission?

-When getting into an electric car, you might be surprised to discover that there’s no gear stick next to the driver’s seat as you’d expect in a gas-powered vehicle.
+When getting into an electric car for the first time, you might be surprised to discover that there’s no gear stick next to the driver’s seat as you’d expect in a gas-powered car.

 That’s largely because the electric motors of an EV can produce consistent torque suitable for a wide range of RPMs.
-Thus, no need for multiple gear transmissions.
+Thus, there’s no need for a conventional multi-speed transmission as in ICE cars or hybrid vehicles.

-By contrast however, internal combustion vehicles (ICE) need multiple gear ratios.
+By contrast, however, ICE cars need multiple gear ratios.
 This means a more complex gearbox is required to facilitate the right torque ratio for different RPMs.
+In traditional gas cars, higher gears are used at highway speeds, whereas lower gears are more efficient at low speeds.

-In general, ICE cars perform between 3000 and 6000 RPM.
-Electric cars can operate on a larger bandwidth of 15,000 RPM.
+In general, ICE cars perform best at low gear and low RPM, typically between 3000 and 6000 RPM.
+Electric cars, however, can operate efficiently over a larger bandwidth, often up to 15,000 RPM or more.

-Due to the different motor design, EV transmissions are almost always single-speed.
-It’s the major factor the driving experience is so pleasant and calming.
+Due to the different motor design, EV transmissions are almost always single-speed, contributing to the driving experience being so pleasant and calming.

 Why Is an Electric Car Transmission So Different?

 By and large, the difference in transmission designs between EVs and ICE vehicles is down to the motor.
-ICE vehicles provide rotational force through explosive force, moving the pistons, rotating the crankshaft, and connecting to the transmission.
+ICE vehicles, such as gasoline cars, provide rotational force through explosive force, moving the pistons, rotating the crankshaft, and then connecting to the transmission.

 In addition, electric car manufacturers generally choose a single-speed transmission because a bigger, more complex one will add weight, cost, and difficulty of maintenance.